masonacevedo/Fun_Stuff/README.md

     * add an element: O(1)
     * check if an element is in the set: O(1)
     * remove an element from the set: O(1)
-    This set uses open addressing, and maintains a vector of elements that it resizes to an appropriate prime number when necessary.
+    This hash set uses open addressing, and maintains a vector of elements that it resizes to an appropriate prime number when necessary.
     Furthermore, I implemented the hash function for this data structure!
     The hash function isn't quite perfect, but it works pretty well.

-    The data structure stores a set of keys, where each key is a string.
-    It supports the following operations:
+    The elements stored in the hashset are strings.

 2. A file primes.cpp with functions for: